-Crystal Bay is an amazing beach in Nusa Penida island, Bali.
-The beach is easily accessible with a scooter from Toyapakeh Harbour with a brand new road.
-The sunset, in front the beach, is one of the most spectacular in Nusa Penida.
-For all these reasons Crystal Bay is among the top 5 places to see in Nusa Penida island.
+Crystal Bay is an amazing beach on the island of Nusa Penida in Bali.
+The beach is easily accessible by scooter with a brand new road all the way from Toyapakeh harbour.
+You can spend your day enjoying the beach and the sea, or just relax in the shade under a parasol.
+If you’re very lucky you might even see dolphins here.
+The sunset from this beach is probably among the most spectacular in Nusa Penida.
+For all the above reasons Crystal Bay is among the top 5 places to visit on Nusa Penida island.

 Snorkeling at Crystal Bay

-The beach is also an easy starting point to take a boat trip to see Manta Rays at Manta Bay.
-You can book the trip with your hotel or try to ask to any captain early in the morning.
+The beach is, furthermore, also a good starting point for a boat trip to see Manta Rays at Manta Bay.
+You can book the trip directly with your hotel or try to ask any captain at Crystal Bay in the early morning.

 Meet the Mola Mola

-Crystal Bay is also one of the most popular diving spots in Nusa Penida island during summer.
-Why ?
+Crystal Bay is one of the most popular diving spots in Nusa Penida between July and October.
+Why?
 Because there is a good chance to see the famous sunfish or Mola Mola !
-Whatever his name, when you are face to face with this huge fish underwater it’s a great moment !
-It is over 3 meters in diameter and weighs over a ton.
-During summer, when the water is colder, it goes back from its usual depths (a few hundred meters) to the surface (25 to 30 meters).
+Whatever you want to call him, when you face this huge fish underwater you’ll be amazed!
+This fish has a diameter of over 3 meters and weighs over a ton.
+Between July and October, when the water is colder, this fish leaves its usual depth (of a few hundred meters deep) to come up to around 25 to 30 meters below surface.

-Some say they saw him while snorkeling.
-But it is much more likely to meet the Mola Mola with the right scuba diving instructor, who will guide you safely to the right place.
-I took the picture below of Yann and his Mola Mola with my GoPro in September 2017: my first Mola Mola !
-Yann, the manager of Warnakali dive center has dived more than 600 times at Crystal Bay.
+Some people say they’ve seen a Mola Mola while snorkeling.
+However, it is much more likely to see the Mola Mola with the right scuba diving instructor, who knows how and where to spot it, and can guide you there safely.
+I took the picture below with my GoPro in September 2017 : my first Mola Mola !
+Yann, the manager of Warnakali dive center, also on the photo, has dived Crystal Bay more than 600 times.

-But Crystal Bay is a beautiful dive spot all year long, even when it’s not the Mola Mola season!
+Crystal Bay is a beautiful dive spot all year long though, even when it’s not Mola Mola season!

 Dolphins at Crystal Bay

-My friend Pascale lives in the village of Sakti.
-And every day she goes swimming at Crystal Bay.
-I met her sometimes ago and she was very excited.
-She was swimming at Crystal Bay as usual when fifteen dolphins joined her !
+My friend Pascale lives in the village of Sakti and she goes swimming at Crystal Bay every day.
+When I saw her some time ago she was very excited, because fifteen dolphins had joined her during her daily swim !

 Surf and Volley-Ball

-The waves are not very big but locals practice sometimes surfing on the left side of the beach.
-There are also very often volleyball matches behind the beach.
+The waves in Crystal Bay are not very big, but at times the locals still try to surf the waves on the left side of the beach.
+Also, there are volleyball matches being organized behind the beach quite often.